 When shopping in-store, make sure to ask the sales associates about any deals they have coming up.
 There may be a sale in the next few days that you can take advantage of – patience pays off!

-Visit your local outlet mall for great deals on brands you know your friends and family love already.
+Another idea is to visit your local outlet mall for great deals on the brands you know your friends and family love already.
+Visiting a thrift store is another option if you’re a savvy shopper.

-When you decided split a gift with someone else you can get a bigger gift for that special someone without spending as much money.
+Sometimes big gifts can feel too expensive to afford on your own.
+In these cases, it’s a good idea to go in on a gift with someone.
+When you decide to split a gift with someone else, you can get a bigger gift for that special someone without spending as much money.

-For other ways to save over the silly season, check out this article on how to keep your kids entertained over the holidays without blowing your budget.
+For other ways to save over the silly season, check these tips for how to keep your kids entertained over the holidays without blowing your budget.

-If you need help managing your finances over the silly season, get in touch with our friendly team at 1300 368 322.
-We’ve helped thousands of Australians achieve financial freedom and we’d love to help you too this holiday season.
+If you need help managing your finances over the silly season, get prepared and contact our friendly team on 1300 368 322.
+We’ve helped thousands of Australians achieve financial freedom and we’d love to help you this holiday season.